Welcome to the Anti-Aircraft Museum!

 Tuusula-halli (Tuusula Hall):

 Anti Aircraft Artillery and AA units in the second world war: Beginning with the horrors of Winter War, when the armed forces had to fight the numerically vastly superior and skillful Soviet air power with outdated weaponry and an assortiment of foreign WW1 hand-me-downs, donations from Italy and Denmark to modern, but rare Swedish prototype weapons.
 From the lessons learned from the Winter War, the exhibition moves on to the days of Continuation War from 1941 and culminates to the Air Defence Victory of 1944.
 The Soviet Air Forces planned a terror bombing campaign to remove German allies from the war, based on the experiences of UK and US air forces against Hamburg, the firebombings of Tokyo, Japan and the Ruhr area in Germany.
 The prototype attack, based on the lessons from Bomber Harris and many other flying aces of the west, was decided to be tested on Helsinki.
 The United States delivered dozens of modern A-20 Havoc bombers, Bell P-39Q Airacobra fighters and B-25 Mitchell bombers for the Soviet Air Force for this Eastern Front bombing campaign, as a lend-lease aid delivery.
 The American planes were heavily used together with domestic bomber planes.
 Despite the assertion from Soviet High Command that the operation against Helsinki would be a cake walk, it ended up being a bitter defeat for the Soviet Bomber Force.
 Dozens of planes were lost, and Helsinki was saved.
 This was made possible by the modern radars and weapons delivered by the Germans, as well as the relentless training and high morale of the Finnish AA crews.
 In addition, the Finnish counter intelligence did great deeds in confusing the Soviet spy rings operating in Helsinki and neighbouring neutral Sweden.
 Also, most of the AA crews were native Helsinki boys and men, who fought with everything they had to protect their homes.
-The battle over the skies of Helsinki is a classic example of training and morale over material superiority: The defender had relentlessly trained the AA crews and got the upper hand in battlefield morale after the air raids failed to break Finnish morale or force the government to the negotiation table.
+The battle over the skies of Helsinki is a classic example of training and morale over material superiority and low morale: The defender had relentlessly trained the AA crews and got the upper hand in battlefield morale after the air raids failed to break Finnish morale or force the government to the negotiation table.
+Meanwhile, the war weary Russian pilots and commanders began to see the operation as pointless, when the race to Berlin was beginning.
 The exhibition was housed in the Helsinki Museum during 2013-2014, and was moved to the Anti Aircraft Museum later, when the memorial year for 1944 ended.
 It was then re-built and extensively updated and developed at our museum, until it was opened as a whole new exhibition after many months of hard work.

 More information on the Helsinki bombings and our exhibition can be found from this booklet: